Leapfrogging vortex rings for the 3-dimensional incompressible Euler equations

 Corollary \ref{co71} and Lemma \ref{lin} then yield, by definition of the inner norm,

 the latter number being that involved in the definition of $\OO$ in \equ{OO}.
+We recall here that $\sigma$ appearing in Corollary \ref{co71} and Lemma \ref{lin} can be made as small as wished.
 Let us consider the outer equations.
-Examining expression \equ{EE1} that determines the size of $\phi^{out}$, we see that its magnitude does not exceed the order $O(\ve^{4-\beta})$.
+Examining expression \equ{EE1} that determines the size of $\phi^{out}$, we see that its magnitude does not exceed the order $O(\ve^{4-{\sigma_* \over 2} })$.
 Here we have used the remote size of $\hat \phi$ implicit in the norm $\|\hat \phi_j\|_i$.
 Indeed using the size induced in $\hat \psi$, we find that

 Finally from the size of $\Theta_j$ we readily see that

 As a conclusion, we get that $\vec p\in \OO$ and the claim has been proven.

 Standard degree theory applies then to yield that the degree $\deg ( I -\ttt{ \mathcal F}(\cdot, \la), \OO, 0)$ is well-defined and it is constant in $\la\in [0,1]$.
 Since $\ttt {\mathcal F}(\cdot, 0)$ is a linear compact operator, this constant is actually non-zero.
 Existence of a solution in $\OO$ for $\la=1$ then follows.
 The proof is concluded.